disqontrol/disqontrol/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A PHP library for running robust job queues in [Disque](https://github.com/antirez/disque).
+A user-friendly framework for running background jobs in any language.

+Disqontrol is written in PHP and uses [Disque](https://github.com/antirez/disque) as the job queue.

-With Disqontrol you get the following out of the box:
+With Disqontrol you get the following features:

-- Job metadata (track anything)
+- Run multiple jobs in parallel
+- Process jobs in any programming language
-- Repeated jobs
+- Run certain jobs regularly
-- Language agnostic workers
-- Failure handling and logging
-- Configurable asynchronous worker calls
+- Handle failures robustly and log as much as you need
+- Switch automatically to the best Disque node
-- Synchronous mode for debugging (process new jobs immediately)
+- Use synchronous mode for debugging (process new jobs immediately)
-- Automatic switching to the best Disque node

 Workers can be called via a console command or a HTTP request and can therefore be written in other languages than PHP.
-The library also provides convenient wrappers for workers written in PHP to do the heavy lifting for you.
+The library also provides convenient wrappers for workers written in PHP.

+The goal of Disqontrol is to be a user-friendly, clean and robust tool.

 We follow semantic versioning.